animetosho/node-yencode/README.md

     series CPU.
 -   fast yEnc decoding, with and without NNTP layer dot unstuffing.
     A single thread can achieve \>300MB/s on a Raspberry Pi 3, or \>4.5GB/s on a Core-i series CPU.
--   SIMD optimised encoding and decoding routines, which can use ARM NEON or the following x86 CPU features when available (with dynamic dispatch): SSE2, SSSE3, AVX, AVX2, AVX512-BW (128/256-bit), AVX512-VBMI2
+-   SIMD optimised encoding and decoding routines, which can use ARMv7 NEON, ARMv8 ASIMD or the following x86 CPU features when available (with dynamic dispatch): SSE2, SSSE3, AVX, AVX2, AVX512-BW (128/256-bit), AVX512-VBMI2
 -   full yEnc encoding for single and multi-part posts, according to the